yusan25c/log2mermaid-cli/README.md

   | requestMessage | Sample1 .* requestMessage    | Sample1 | Sample2 | message |
   | notifyMessage  | Sample2 .* notifyMessage     | Sample2 | Sample1 | message |
   | State:Executing| Sample2 State:.* -> 1        | Sample2 |         | note    |

-Notes

-- By default, original log lines are not emitted as Mermaid Notes (only the message lines are output).
-- If you add the `--note` option, original log lines are emitted as Mermaid Notes.
-Be careful with sensitive information.

 Japanese guide